 • dry wheezing;

-The patient's condition is rapidly deteriorating.
+The patient's condition deteriorates very quickly.

 Features of the disease in infants and newborns

-In babies, including newborns, the following symptoms are noted:
+Babies, including newborns, experience the following symptoms:

 • attacks of asphyxia (temporary cessation of breathing);